timescale/docs/timescaledb/overview/release-notes/index.md

 You can read more about this release on our [blog post](https://tsdb.co/timescaledb-2-5).
-This release contains bug fixes since the 2.4.2 release.
+This release also contains bug fixes since the 2.4.2 release.
 We deem it high priority to upgrade since it includes a correction for 'compress_policy'.